MuhiaKevin/godukto/README.md

 - [ ] Show waiting animation when waiting for other dukto apps to show up

 # Bugs
 - Error when sending a folder.
-It crashes when sending some files
+It crashes when sending some folders.
+  - The dukto client receiving the file closes connection when sending some folder

 ```sh